The patient experience surveys have been paused for the May 2020 round due to COVID-19.

-The Ministry of Health (the Ministry) and the Health Quality & Safety Commission (the Commission) are introducing patient experience measures for primary care using an online patient survey.
-The primary care patient experience survey, or PES, has been developed by the Commission to find out what patients’ experience in primary care is like and how their overall care is managed between their general practice, diagnostic services, specialists, and/or hospital staff.
+The primary care patient experience survey is designed to find out what patients’ experience in primary care is like and how their overall care is managed between their general practice, diagnostic services, specialists, and or hospital staff.
 The information will be used to improve the quality of service delivery and patient safety.

 Patient feedback is voluntary and anonymous.